Virginia Van Upp: Queen of Columbia

 Ever on the lookout for talent, and after several writers failed to create a satisfying screenplay of Cover Girl (1944), Harry Cohn of Columbia Pictures hired Van Upp from Paramount to rewrite the script.
 Cover Girl was designed as a Technicolor project for Columbia's Rita Hayworth.
 Cohn surrounded his star with the best talent available, such as costume designers Travis Banton and Gwen Wakeling, who had extensive experience in big budget 20th Century Fox films.
 Cohn was initially reluctant to have Gene Kelly from MGM as Hayworth's co-star, until he was convinced that Kelly and his assistant Stanley Donen would do the choreography for the film for no extra fee.
-Van Upp not only fashioned a successful screenplay from the discarded drafts, but most importantly, gained the confidence of Rita Hayworth, becoming a friend and a mediator between her and the studio - even supervising Hayworth's costumes and rewriting her own work to suit Hayworth's new persona.
+Van Upp not only fashioned a successful screenplay from the discarded drafts, but most importantly, gained the confidence of Rita Hayworth, becoming a friend and a mediator between her and the studio—even supervising Hayworth's costumes and rewriting her own work to suit Hayworth's new persona.

 Seeing the impressive results, Cohn made Van Upp an associate producer and later Executive Producer at the studio.
 Not only did Cohn recognize the importance of appealing to the large female audiences, while men were away during World War II, but Van Upp's broad experience in the film industry at all levels made her a rarity: as opposed to most screenwriters who resented studio interference with their work, she understood and welcomed diversity of opinion and pressure from the studio to complete a successful film.

 Van Upp was only one of three female producers in Hollywood at the time.
 (The others were Joan Harrison who was associated with Alfred Hitchcock, and Harriet Parsons, daughter of influential gossip columnist Louella Parsons.)
 On January 7, 1945, The New York Times commented:

 Miss Van Upp's new berth is considered to be the most important position yet for a woman at a major studio.
 She will have the overall supervision and preparation and actual filming of twelve to fourteen top budget pictures to be made by Columbia during the year.
 Working under her will be several associate producers, all men.

-As a producer, her work was often uncredited, such as the recutting of Orson Welles' vehicle for his wife Rita Hayworth, the expensive The Lady from Shanghai.
+As a producer, Van Upp's work was often uncredited, such as the recutting of Orson Welles's vehicle for his wife Rita Hayworth, The Lady from Shanghai.

 Perhaps Van Upp's best remembered production is film Gilda (1946), which she co-wrote and carefully supervised.